 To safely discharge the payload from the rear aperture of the body, created by unlatching either the top or bottom latches.
 To provide primary restraint for fluid loads only.
 All loose loads should be restrained using the load lashing rings provided on the tipper bed.
 The tailboard is not designed to prevent un-restrained loose loads from penetrating or bursting the tailboard.

 Use - Tip-Thru mode: -

 To open:

-Locate the yellow remote operating handles, squeeze together and pull outwards and forwards in an arc until they stop.
+• Locate the yellow remote operating handle and pull outwards and forwards in an arc until it stops.

 To close: